 Each semester, during a scheduled pre-registration period, a student must prepare a complete schedule of his studies for the following semester and have it approved by his advisor.
 Approved course schedules must be submitted to the Registrar's Office during the pre-registration period; noncompliance will result in a \$25 late fee.
 The late fee will only be waived in case of extenuating circumstances.
-Official registration must be confirmed by class attendance on the first two days of the semester or by reporting to the Registrar's Office on those days.
+Official registration must be confirmed by class attendance during the designated census dates each semester or by reporting to the Registrar's Office on those days.